 By Leo Sowerby, Chief Executive of Affinity Trust

-Affinity Trust supports many people with profound and multiple needs in Supported Living.
-These people are not left to make choices for which they lack capacity and they are not left to fend for themselves with daily or household tasks or anything else if they are not able.
-Rather, whether they live with one or two other people or on their own they are supported 24 hours a day by dedicated teams of Support Workers.
-They experience much more choice and control over their lives than they did in a residential setting where, often, an individual’s preferences have to compete with perhaps 20 or 30 others for example meal times are likely to be at a fixed time every day with limited choice because of the need for a catering team to prepare a large number of meals every day.)
+Affinity Trust supports many people with profound and multiple needs in supported living.
+They are not left to make choices for which they lack capacity, or left to fend for themselves with daily or household tasks or anything else if they are not able.
+Rather, whether they live with other people or on their own, they are supported 24 hours a day by dedicated teams of support workers.
+They experience much more choice and control over their lives than they did in a residential setting where, often, an individual’s preferences have to compete with perhaps 20 or 30 others.
+(For example, mealtimes are likely to be at a fixed time every day, and with limited choice, because of the need for a catering team to prepare a large number of meals every day.)

 We understand completely that people with disabilities and their families and carers may find a move from residential care to supported living to be a large and difficult change.
 Generally, though, if the change is managed well, the outcome is usually incredibly positive and life-affirming.

 Affinity Trust recognises that people need relationships and to feel they are part of a community.
 Supported living does not mean that people are not part of a community.
 Rather, it enables people to be part of communities of their choosing – ones that match their own interests and preferences.

 In our experience, supported living is often not a cheaper option for local authorities.
 Yes, the housing costs are borne by housing benefit and not by local authorities; however, supported living, because it provides more individualised and personal support, typically involves each person receiving more one-to-one support.
 This means that costs are usually greater than in residential services where staff hours are more typically shared by a number of people at a time.
 In a residential services, it is common to find six people with profound or complex needs being supported by three staff; whereas, in supported living, individual people with similar needs are likely to be supported by a single support worker on a one-to-one basis.